-As well as being PMZ’s ‘Integenerational Coordinator’ I have the privilege to lead PMZ’s weekly Open Zone percussion workshop ‘Baton Beats’.
-It is a very diverse session with a broad age and ability range.
-I find that there is usually a vibrant buzz to the session, lots of friendly banter and jollity.
-It has also been commented that people feel okay to be as they are in sessions, no need to ‘put a face on’.
+In addition to being PMZ’s ‘Integenerational Coordinator’ Rob Tilsley led PMZ’s weekly Open Zone percussion workshop ‘Baton Beats’ before Covid.
+It was a very diverse group that had a broad age and ability range.
+There was always a vibrant buzz to the sessions with lots of friendly banter, jollity and of course, drumming.
+It was often said by those attending that they felt okay to be themselves in sessions and that there was no need to ‘put a face on’.

-Baton Beats is more than just a place to learn and share musical experiences, there are also opportunities to get to know other people, what makes them tick.
-What does music mean to them in the context of their lives.
+Baton Beats was more than just a place to learn and share musical experiences, there were also opportunities to get to know other people, and what made them tick.
+What music means to others in the context of their lives.

-Dave Harris has been coming to Baton Beats for just about as long as it has been running.
-I think it’s fair to say that he and I have similar senses of humour to one another, rather dry and droll – somewhat sardonic.
-I think it may also be fair to say that underneath what can appear to be a somewhat imperturbable, sceptical exterior that we are both, in truth quite compassionate and caring people.
-Dave has kindly shared a bit of his story with us, about how a professional sceptic ended up being ‘got’ by music.
+Dave Harris attended Baton Beats from the beginning.
+He and Rob both have similar senses of humour to one another, rather dry and droll – somewhat sardonic.
+It may also be fair to say that underneath what can appear to be a somewhat imperturbable, sceptical exteriors that they both are in truth quite compassionate and caring people.
+Dave has kindly shared a bit of his story with us, about how a professional sceptic ended up being ‘got’ by participatory music.

 When I was young, shortly after the War, I was an optimistic person, but going to university and working in academic life soon stopped all that.
 I developed a critical take on all sorts of popular and famous academics or institutions.
 In the trade, the approach is called ‘immanent critique’.
 In my home town of Portsmouth, we would probably say it just meant ‘Come off it, mush!’ (where ‘mush’ means ‘mate’).

 It led to modest success as a critic, but also to a habit of permanently doubting absolutely everything.
 I couldn’t switch it off.
-I was even sceptical about African drumming at Baton Beats, and nearly ignored the card I saw in the chip shop.
+I was even sceptical about African drumming at Baton Beats, and nearly ignored the PMZ flyer I saw in the chip shop.

 But now, I am here to tell you, my children, that I have seen the light!
 I pick up stranded earthworms on the pavement!
 When we go shopping, I beam at babies, and not always nastily!
 I even smile at those neighbours who I know vote a different way from me.